Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Discussion and conclusions

-This connection between synchronization and kinetic roughening becomes particularly natural when the local slopes (phase differences) are not too large, allowing for a continuum effective description that relies on a perturbative expansion.
-This approximation is expected to work for high enough $K>K_c$ if $\cos \delta > 0$.
-The resulting continuum equations in 1D are those of the Larkin Model (EW equation with columnar noise) for Kuramoto coupling, and the KPZ equation with columnar noise generically for the other types of couplings investigated (as our numerical results show).
+This connection between synchronization and kinetic roughening is established through a continuum effective description that relies on a perturbative expansion, which is expected to work for high enough $K>K_c$ if $\cos \delta > 0$.
+The resulting continuum equations in 1D are those of the Larkin model (EW equation with columnar noise) for Kuramoto coupling, and the KPZ equation with columnar noise generically for the other types of couplings investigated.
 Presumably the effective description is valid in higher dimension, which might explain the obvious similarities between the phenomenology of 2D synchronization in the particular instance of the model discussed above \cite{moroney} and the 2D KPZ equation with columnar noise \cite{szendro}.
-In this regard, note that due to the excellent agreement between the Kuramoto model and the analytical predictions of the Larkin model, the conclusion that the former is in the univesality class of the EW equation with columnar disorder can hardly be questioned.
+In this regard, note that due to the excellent agreement between the Kuramoto model and the analytical predictions of the Larkin model, the conclusion that the former is in the universality class of the EW equation with columnar disorder can hardly be questioned, and may also hold in higher dimensions [notice that the exponents in those cases can also be read from Eq.~(\ref{SkLarkin})].
 For $\delta\neq0$, the type of scaling Ansatz and the scaling exponent values, as well as the sign of the skewness of the fluctuation PDF with respect to that of $\delta$, all strongly suggest the occurrence of the universality class of the KPZ equation with columnar disorder.
-However, slight numerical disagreements persist in the numerical values we obtain for the exponents for some $\delta$ and those reported from simulations of the KPZ equation with this type of disorder \cite{szendro}.
-Such disagreements may be expected, as the latter model is known to host (weak) non-universal behavior, like logarithmic corrections to the power-law growth of the correlation length and a potential dependence of scaling exponent values on the disorder distribution \cite{krughh}; from the point of view of the renormalization group (RG), the fixed point for the KPZ equation with columnar disorder is unstable with respect to infinitely many nonlinear terms generated under the RG \cite{nattermann}, possibly inducing such type of non-universal behavior.
+The slight numerical disagreements that persist between the numerical values we obtain for the exponents for some $\delta$ and those reported from simulations of the KPZ equation with this type of disorder \cite{szendro} may be expected due to known properties of the latter \cite{krug97}.
+For example, for bounded probability distributions of the columnar disorder that depend on a parameter, corrections to scaling ensue which depend on that parameter \cite{krughh}, thus manifesting (weak) non-universal behavior.
+Moreover, for $d\leq 2$ the nonlinear fixed point for the KPZ equation with columnar disorder is unstable with respect to infinitely many nonlinear terms generated under the renormalization group (RG) \cite{nattermann}, possibly inducing the logarithmic corrections to the power-law growth of the correlation length mentioned in Sec.\ \ref{sec:exp_nonodd}.